thgie/archive.txt/README.md

 ## gallery
 if a textfile containts a metaparamter `gallery`, archive.txt grabs alle the image from the given folder and produces a gallery. give path relative to content.

+## templating
+all the metainformation parameters are passed to the template. the rest is some echoing. it's not hard ...

 ## routing
 archive.txt tries to find a file either by mapping /example/file to